Oceanside California - Community Profile

-Oceanside is the northern-most residential community in North County San Diego (Camp Pendleton is the most northern community but I would not consider it a residential community, being that it is a military base).
+Oceanside is the northern-most residential community in North County San Diego (Camp Pendleton is the most northern community but I would not consider it a traditional residential community, being that it is a military base).

 The major thoroughfares include the 5 freeway, that cuts through all the North County coastal communities, the historic Route 101 (known as the coast highway in Oceanside), Oceanside Boulevard and Mission Road (which run east and west) and the 76 and 78 freeways (76 is to the north, running east to Bonsall and Fallbrook).